AdityaSPillai/PythonTutorial/README.md

-# Python Tutorial - Solutions Repository
+# Python Tutorial - Solutions

 This repository contains Python solutions for the tutorial questions provided by **Dr. Leena Silvoster M.** The solutions are structured according to two tutorial sets.